tkhq/qos/src/qos_nsm/README.md

 // attestation_doc_from_der(&document, mock_root_certificate_der(), now_seconds)?;
 ```

 The mock root is not trusted by production code.
-Production verification must use
+Production verification defaults
-the AWS Nitro root CA unless a caller explicitly opts into a local test override.
+to the AWS Nitro root CA unless a caller explicitly opts into a local test
+override such as `qos_core --unsafe-attestation-root-ca-der <path>`.